Gia Carangi

-Gia Marie Carangi (January 29, 1960 – November 18, 1986) was an American model, considered by many to be the first supermodel.
-She was featured on the cover of many magazines, including multiple editions of Vogue and Cosmopolitan, and appeared in advertising campaigns for luxury fashion houses such as Armani, Dior, Versace and Yves Saint Laurent.
+Gia Marie Carangi (January 29, 1960 – November 18, 1986) was an American supermodel, considered by some to be the first supermodel.
+In 2023, Harpers Bazaar ranked her 15th among the greatest supermodels in the 1980s.
+She was featured on the cover of numerous magazines, including multiple editions of Vogue and Cosmopolitan, and appeared in advertising campaigns for fashion houses including Armani, Dior, Versace and Yves Saint Laurent.

-After Carangi became addicted to heroin, her career rapidly declined.
+After Carangi became addicted to heroin, her career rapidly declined, which ultimately led her to quit modeling in 1983.
 In 1986, at age 26, she died of AIDS-related complications.
-Believed to have contracted it from a contaminated needle, she became one of the first famous women to die of the disease.
-Her life was dramatized in the 1998 HBO television film Gia, directed by Michael Cristofer and starring Angelina Jolie as Carangi.
+Believed to have contracted it from a contaminated needle, she became one of the early notable women to die of the virus.
+Her life was dramatized in Michael Cristofer's television film Gia (1998) starring Angelina Jolie as Carangi.

-Early life and education
+Early life

 Carangi was born on January 29, 1960, in Philadelphia, the third and youngest child of Joseph Carangi, a restaurant owner, and Kathleen Carangi (née Adams), a homemaker.
-She had two older brothers.
+She had three older brothers, one of them was from her father's previous marriage and one younger half-brother.
 Her father was Italian, and her mother was of Irish and Welsh ancestry.
 Joseph and Kathleen had an unstable, violent marriage, ultimately leading Kathleen to abandon the family when Carangi was eleven years old.
 Gia was described as "needy and manipulative" by relatives who recalled her as spoiled and shy as a child and a "mommy's girl" who did not receive the motherly attention that she desired.
 Those who knew Gia blamed her "fractured childhood" for the instability and drug dependence that plagued her adult life.
+Carangi was sexually abused when she was 5 years old, an event which traumatized her.

 In her adolescent years, Carangi found the attention she sought from other teenage girls, befriending them by sending flowers.
 While attending Abraham Lincoln High School, Carangi bonded with "the Bowie kids", a group of obsessive David Bowie fans who emulated Bowie's "defiantly weird, high-glam" style.
 Carangi was drawn to Bowie for his fashion preferences and his ambiguous gender play and outspoken bisexuality.
-One of Carangi's friends later spoke of her "tomboy persona", describing her relaxed openness about her sexuality as reminiscent of the character Cay in the 1985 film Desert Hearts.
+One of Carangi's friends later spoke of her "tomboy persona", describing her relaxed openness about her sexuality as reminiscent of the character Cay in the film Desert Hearts (1985).
 Carangi and her "bi-try Bowie-mad" friends hung out in Philadelphia's gay clubs and bars.
-Though she associated with the lesbian community, she did not want to take up "the accepted lesbian style."
+Though she's associated with the lesbian community, she did not want to take up "the accepted lesbian style."